Ltcyb/cs180-portfolio/proj1/index.md

 #### optimization
 Another slight optimization I implemented was to only compute `np.roll()` on the input image with respect to `dx` in the outside for loop and then doing `np.roll()` on the resulting dx rolled image with respect to `dy`.
 That way there will be less computations made.

 ```{python}
 for dx:
     #roll dx
     for dy:
         #roll dy
 ```

+#### caveats
+When I initially implemented this naive search, `cathedaral.jpg` and `tobolsk.jpg` worked fine.
+However, `monastery.jpg` would have a weird offset between the bgr channels, making the image look like one of those 3d image without looking at them thorugh 3d glasses.
+I figured that the white/black borders might have affected the NCC metric and therefore resulted in this offsetted result especially since the middle channel doesn't have a top and bottom white border like the other channels.
+Therefore, I tried cropping the *original* images by `2.5%` on all sides before running naive search.
+This worked in fixing the offsets in between bgr channels in `monastery.jpg`.

 <div align="middle">
 <table>